Dark matter produces antimatter that can cross the galaxy

 Their efforts continue with another detector dubbed General AntiParticle Spectrometer, which will be sent up on a balloon above Antarctica!

-Dark matter produces antimatter that can cross the galaxy Dark matter produces antimatter that can cross the galaxy Reviewed by Explore With Us on December 14, 2022 Rating: 5
+Dark matter produces antimatter that can cross the galaxy Dark matter produces antimatter that can cross the galaxy Reviewed by Team on December 14, 2022 Rating: 5

 No comments: